oracle/graalpython/docs/user/README.md

 ## Installing Supported Packages

-Python comes with a tool called `ginstall` which may be used to install a small list of packages known to work to some extent with GraalVM's Python runtime.
+GraalVM Python implementation comes with a tool called `ginstall` which may be used to install a small list of packages known to work to some extent with GraalVM's Python runtime.
 It is recommended to always create a virtual environment first, using the standard Python module `venv`.
 Creating such an environment avoids any incompatible interaction with the local user's packages that may have been installed using a system installation of CPython: